Quick info

 yellowish liquid or as white powder

-Short-term side effects are increased body temperature and heartbeat, dilated pupils and tightening of the jaw.
-The side effects and the (long-term) risks of methylone have hardly been researched yet.
+Short-term side effects include increased body temperature and heart rate, dilated pupils, and jaw tightening.
+Side effects and (long-term) risks of methylone are hardly researched.

 LSD analogues are substances that are chemically very similar to LSD and can have comparable effects.
 Some of them have been known for a long time (e.g. ALD52, ETH-LAD, AL-LAD, PRO-LAD etc.) and have been studied pharmacologically as well as psychopharmacologically, at least in part.
 Others are newer "creations" (e.g. the derivatives 1P-LSD,1B-LSD, 1cP-LSD, 1V-LSDetc.), for which only few or no data are available.
 Certain LSD analogues can (still) be legally produced, traded and consumed in some countries, which is the main reason for their distribution.